Last updated on June 5, 2026·4 min read

 Try it through play

-Glycohero turns this exact loop — eat, watch your blood glucose move, exercise to bring it down, dodge the danger foods — into a 2D platformer.
+Glycohero turns this exact loop into a 2D platformer: eat, watch your blood glucose move, exercise to bring it down, and dodge the danger foods.
 The numbers in the game are calibrated to real-world ranges so the muscle memory transfers.

 Play the first two levels free in your browser, or grab the full game on iOS.